rubyforgood/casa/doc/productsense.md

 - supervisors coach volunteers and hold them accountable
 - admins maintain a birds eye view that allows them to measure impact, generate stats for fundraising, and provide strategic leadership

 The fewer resources that are required to perform those core operations, the better.
-If a solution being devloped improves the efficiency of conducting these core operations, then it probably solves a problem every CASA faces – and henceforth, delivers a big value-add to current and prospective tenants.
+If a solution being developed improves the efficiency of conducting these core operations, then it probably solves a problem every CASA faces – and henceforth, delivers a big value-add to current and prospective tenants.

 #### Would this be “nice to have” for most CASA chapters?
 Or would this offer a big enough value-add to attract new tenants?